A common question for cancer patients is, “How did I get this disease?”

 - One-third of all cancers are tobacco-related

 - Lung cancer accounts for 25% of all cancers

 - Recent research indicates smoking can leave a “footprint” in your genes even 30 years later

 So, the reality is, the simple lifestyle choice of smoking affects a significant portion of cancers in the United States.

 Even though about half of all cancers can be lifestyle-related, your genes or family history play a significant role as well.
-If you have a family history of a particular cancer, it is extremely important for you to discuss that with your physician for the appropriate screening guidelines, as you may be at higher risk.
+If you have a family history of a certain type of cancer, it is extremely important for you to discuss that with your physician for the appropriate screening guidelines, as you may be at higher risk.
 The cancers most notably associated with genes are:

-And the last question – was my cancer just back luck?
-Unfortunately, the answer is quite possibly, but we just don’t always know.
+And the last question: Was my cancer just back luck?
+Unfortunately, this answer is quite possibly but we just don’t always know.
 Some cancers form with no family history and in people who don’t smoke, eat right and exercise.
 That’s why Ochsner participates in important clinical trials so that we can learn more about how these diseases develop and how we can treat them.

-By knowing that at least half of all cancers are lifestyle related between smoking, obesity and lack of exercise, you can significantly reduce your cancer risk by taking care of yourself.
-Couple this with being aware your family history and following your personal screening guidelines and you can detect your cancer very early, often times making it much more treatable.
+By knowing that at least half of all cancers are lifestyle-related, including smoking, obesity and lack of exercise, you can significantly reduce your cancer risk by taking care of yourself.
+Couple this with being aware of your family history and following your personal screening guidelines and you can detect your cancer very early, oftentimes making it much more treatable.

 Editors note: This article was originally published on Sep.
 27, 2016.